seleniumbase/SeleniumBase/help_docs/commander.md

 sbase gui offline_examples/
 ```

 🎖️ Once launched, you can further customize which tests to run and what settings to use.
 There are various controls for changing settings, modes, and other pytest command line options that are specific to SeleniumBase.
 You can also set additional options that don't have a visible toggle.
-When you're ready to run the selected tests with the specified options, click on the <code>Run Selected Tests</code> button.
+When you're ready to run the selected tests with the specified options, click on the <code translate="no">Run Selected Tests</code> button.

 --------